-TrueBase is a new kind of database designed from the ground up for trust.
+TrueBase is a new kind of database designed for modeling complex systems.
 TrueBase is like Wikipedia but fully computable—the focus is on comparable data, not narratives.
-A TrueBase is a collection of files (rows and column schemas) that compile to a single giant table ("the model") that can answer questions in a data backed way.
+A TrueBase is a collection of files (concepts which adhere to column schemas) that compile to a single table ("the model") that can be used to answer questions in a data backed way.
 TrueBase is a way to build an "expert system" out of simple parts.
 A TrueBase model is fully human readable and auditable—there are no black box parameters.

 TrueBase will benefit greatly from LLMs.
 First, they will provide a powerful and easy new way to query a TrueBase using natural language.
 Second, they will help experts building TrueBases add data, identify and fix mistakes, and even help improve the schemas of a TrueBase.

-TrueBases may also help solve the "hallucination problem" in LLMs by providing trustworthy datatables that can be queried and referenced when answering prompts.
+TrueBases may also help solve the "hallucination problem" in LLMs by providing trustworthy data that can be queried and referenced when answering prompts.

 The cutting-edge option is to work from the demo PlanetsDB TrueBase: